 Just because you're getting older doesn't mean that you can't keep up with technology.
 In fact, according to Pew Research, roughly one-in-three Seniors in the US owned a tablet in 2017.

-From large, easy-to-read screens to affordable prices for those with limited budgets, many of today's tablets offer benefits to those facing common struggles that come with ageing.
+From large, easy-to-read screens to affordable prices for those with limited budgets, many of today's tablets offer benefits to those facing common struggles that come with aging.

 So how do you know which tablet is best for you?